geryit/calendar/README.md

 ## Tech

-Project must use React.
+Assignment must use React.
 Otherwise feel free to use any tools and 3rd party libraries you like.

 ## Delivering

-Make a pull request of your task and leave it open when you are done :slightly_smiling_face:
+Make a pull request of your assignment and leave it open when you are done :slightly_smiling_face:

 You should at least update the `README.md` with installation and running instructions.
 Also consider how you demonstrate that your app is working as intended.